 Establishing and maintaining quality programs based on professional standards and the best available information on child growth and development.
 Includes a review of literature and research studies, examination of guidelines set for licensing, credentialing of staff and national accreditations of programs, funding requirements and performance standards.

 Culminating experience in the credential course sequence.
 Individual projects are required with a focus on the integration of program aspects in developing strategic planning for change.
-(Prerequisites: 307-204 ECE: Child Care Administration and Supervision; 307-181 ECE: Child Care Operations Management; 307-182 ECE: Child Care Financial Management; 307-184 Child Care External Environment; 307-185 ECE: Child Care Best Practices)
+(Prerequisites: 307-181 ECE: Child Care Operations Management; 307-182 ECE: Child Care Financial Management; 307-204 ECE: Child Care Administration and Supervision.
+Completion of or concurrent enrollment in 307-184 Child Care External Environment; 307-185 ECE: Child Care Best Practices)

 Focuses on the child with differing abilities in an early childhood education setting.
 Course competencies include: integrate strategies that support diversity and anti-bias perspectives; provide inclusive programs for young children; apply legal and ethical requirements including, but not limited to, ADA and IDEA; work collaboratively through the consultation process to embed intervention in natural based settings; differentiate between typical and exceptional development; analyze the differing abilities of children with physical, cognitive, health/medical, communication, and/or behavioral/emotional disorders; work collaboratively with community and professional resources; utilize an individual educational plan (IEP/IFSP) for children with developmental differences; adapt curriculum to meet the needs of children with developmental differences; cultivate partnerships with families who have children with developmental differences.

-Examines positive strategies to guide children's behavior in the early childhood education setting.
+This course examines positive strategies to guide children's behavior in the early childhood education setting.
 Course competencies include: integrate strategies that support diversity and anti-bias perspectives; summarize early childhood guidance principles; analyze factors that affect the behavior of children; practice positive guidance strategies; develop guidance strategies to meet individual needs; create a guidance philosophy.
+This course meets the requirements of the "24 hour Wisconsin" Pyramid Model training".

 In this final 3-credit practicum course you will demonstrate competence in supporting child development through observation, assessment and implementation of teaching strategies as you work in and learn about and apply the course competencies in an actual early childhood setting.
 You will demonstrate a high level of skill in fostering relationships with children, families and early childhood professionals, and use skills learned in a lead teacher role to develop a career plan to transition from student to early childhood education professional.
 (Prerequisites: 307-112 ECE: Science, Technology, Engineering and Math; 307-174 ECE: Introductory Practicum; 307-175 ECE Preschool Practicum; 307-177 ECE: Intermediate Practicum)